Horizontal Carousel Systems vs. Vertical Carousel Storage Systems

-Vertical carousels bring items to the picker via the shortest route possible and provide a well-lit work areas, reducing worker fatigue and error.
+Vertical carousels bring items to the picker via the shortest route possible, and provide a well-lit work area, offering reduced labor worker fatigue and error.
 Items are kept out of sight and stored within the carousel, adding security and safety.
 Workers won't have to climb, stretch or bend to retrieve items because vertical carousels deliver items conveniently to the carousel's pick station, providing one of the most efficient and productive means of storage retrieval on the market today.

 Not all vertical carousels are open, however.
 If you've been to a home improvement store recently, you'll know that they have installed carousels to hold carpets, vinyl rolls and other large rolled goods.
 This type of unit is called a spool or carpet carousel.